 You can focus your ire on one foe, increasing the harm you inflict on it.
 As a bonus action, you designate one creature you can see within 60 feet of you as the target of this feature.
-The first time each turn that you hit that target with a weapon attack, it takes an extra 1d6 damage from the weapon.
+The first time each turn that you hit that target with a weapon attack, it takes 1d6 extra points of damage from the weapon.
 Once the creature is defeated, you can choose another target.

 Slippery Mind